NanoComp/meep/doc/docs/Python_User_Interface.md

 **`geometry_center` [ `Vector3` class ]**
 —
-Specifies the coordinates of the center of the computational cell.
+Specifies the coordinates of the center of the cell.
 Defaults to (0, 0, 0), but changing this allows you to shift the coordinate system used in Meep (for example, to put the origin at the corner).

 **`sources` [ list of `Source` class ]**
 —